KimAdam24/web-security-scanner/README.md

 # Web Security Scanner

-This is a Python-based security auditing tool that analyzes websites for common security misconfigurations and prints a detailed report of what security measures the website has and what its lacking.
+This is a Python-based security auditing tool that analyzes websites for common security misconfigurations and prints a detailed report of what security measures the website has and what it's lacking.

 ## Features
-- **Security Header Analysis**: Checks for essential HTTP headers
+- **Security Header Analysis**: Checks for essential HTTP security headers
   - X-Frame-Options (clickjacking protection)
   - X-Content-Type-Options (MIME-sniffing prevention)
   - Strict-Transport-Security (HTTPS enforcement)